 - Increasing number of customers are concerned of credit card information theft.
 Test expanding your payment and check its impact on conversion.

-- Add a testimonial or any other social proof element to your checkout page to figure out if it reduces your customers’ anxiety.
+- Add a testimonial, social proof notifications, or any other social proof element to your checkout page to figure out if it reduces your customers’ anxiety.

 - Try varying colors of add to cart and buy now.
 Test different locations and understand what works best for you.